Notes on the data: Health risk factors

 What the modelled estimates do achieve, however, is to summarise the various demographic, socioeconomic and administrative information available for an area in a way that indicates the expected level of each health indicator for an area with those characteristics.
 In the absence of accurate, localised information about the health indicator, such predictions can usefully contribute to policy and program development, service planning and other decision-making processes that require an indication of the geographic distribution of the health indicator.

-Note that the modelled estimates are based on the 84.3% of persons 18 years and over in the sample who had their height and weight measured.
+Note that the modelled estimates are based on the 66.2% of persons 18 years and over in the sample who had their height and weight measured.
+For respondents who did not have their height and weight measured, imputation was used to obtain height, weight and BMI scores.
+For more information refer to Appendix 2: Physical measurements in the ABS publication National Health Survey: First Results, 2017-18 (Cat. no. 4364.0.55.001).

 Numerator: Estimated number of males, females or persons aged 18 years and over who were assessed as being overweight (not obese) or obese, based on their measured height and weight